tamas6/fdp-website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: Fair Data Protocol provides various libraries and packages for developers
+  content: Fair Data Protocol provides various libraries and tools for developers
     to build using it. <br><br>The underlying storage is FairOS-dfs, based on Swarm decentralized storage.
-It can be accessed through browser libraries or a dedicated client.<br><br>Blossom browser extension is the user agent, that allows dApps to access the storage.<br><br>Various other libraries are provided for more special use cases. <strong><br><br>FDP Play</strong><br>FDP Play is entry point for developers to start building with FDP - a CLI tool to spin up local development FDP environment with Docker.
+It can be accessed through browser libraries or a dedicated client.<br><br>Blossom is a browser extension that allows dApps to access the personal storage of users.
+By integrating with its framework, the wallet handling is no longer a question for dApps and users have single-sign-in (SSI) to log in their account.<br><br>Various other libraries are provided for more special use cases. <strong><br><br>FDP Play</strong><br>FDP Play is entry point for developers to start building with FDP - a CLI tool to spin up local development FDP environment with Docker.
 It includes a Bee cluster, FairOS instance and blockchain node.
 The GitHub code and instructions are <a href="https://github.com/fairDataSociety/fdp-play"